Multi-Layer Bilinear Generalized Approximate Message Passing: Relation to Exact MMSE estimator

 The corresponding symbol error rate (SER) w.r.t. $\bs{X}$ can be evaluated through the scalar AWGN channel (\ref{SE_x}), which is given by \cite{wen2015bayes}

 where $\mathcal{Q}(x)=\int_x^{+\infty}\text{D}z$ is the Q-function.

-\textit{Example 3 (Bernoulli-Gaussian input):} The Bernoulli-Gaussian input, i.e., $\mathcal{P}_{\textsf{X}}(x)=\rho\mathcal{N}(x|0,\rho^{-1})+(1-\rho)\delta(x)$, is common in the recovery of sparse signal.
+\textit{Example 3 (Bernoulli-Gaussian input):} The Bernoulli-Gaussian input, i.e., $\mathcal{P}(x)=\rho\mathcal{N}(x|0,\rho^{-1})+(1-\rho)\delta(x)$, is common in the recovery of sparse signal.
 In this case, the MSE of the MMSE estimator for the scalar channel (\ref{SE_x}) can be obtained by Gaussian reproduction property and convolution formula

-\textit{Example 4 (Gaussian mixture input):} In \cite{wen2014channel}, the channel of massive MIMO system considering the pilot contamination is modeled as Gaussian mixture, i.e., $\mathcal{P}_{\textsf{X}}(x)=\sum_{i=1}^\kappa\rho_i\mathcal{N}(x|0,\sigma_i^2)$, where $\rho_i$ and $\sigma_i^2$ are the mixing probability and the power of the $i$-th Gaussian mixture component, respectively.
-To implement channel estimation, the message passing based algorithm is developed.
+\textit{Example 4 (Gaussian mixture input):} In \cite{wen2014channel}, the channel of massive MIMO system considering the pilot contamination is modeled as Gaussian mixture, i.e., $\mathcal{P}(x)=\sum_{i=1}^\kappa\rho_i\mathcal{N}(x|0,\sigma_i^2)$, where $\rho_i$ and $\sigma_i^2$ are the mixing probability and the power of the $i$-th Gaussian mixture component, respectively.
+To implement channel estimation, a message passing based method is developed.
 For Gaussian mixture input, the MSE of MMSE estimator of the scalar AWGN channel (\ref{SE_x}) is given by